-He is considered a world authority on multi-disciplinary thinking, and his globally acclaimed book The Polymath (Wiley 2019) sets out how such thinking has always defined the highest performers in world history, and how it is now desperately needed to address the complexity of 21st century challenges.
+He is considered a world authority on multidisciplinary thinking, and his globally acclaimed book The Polymath (Wiley 2019) sets out how such thinking has always defined the highest performers in world history, and how it is now urgently needed to address the complexity of 21st century challenges.

 Waqas' ideas arise from over 10,000 hours of research as well as his own extraordinarily diverse career spanning art, science, international affairs and beyond.

-He has been featured in or has written for the Financial Times, Fast Company, Philosophy Now, Forbes, the BBC and The Lancet.
+He has been featured in or has written for the Financial Times, The Times, Fast Company, Philosophy Now, Forbes, Men's Health, the BBC and The Lancet.

 “A 21st Century Renaissance Man”

-Waqas is Artistic Director at The Khalili Collections – one of the most comprehensive and diverse private art collections in the world.
-He has initiated a major digitisation project in collaboration with Google and other partners to democratize art through digital curation, visual optimization and cutting-edge technologies.
+Waqas is Executive Director at the Khalili Foundation, where he has collaborated with The Khalili Collections – one of the most comprehensive and diverse private art collections in the world - on projects such as digitisation, partnering with organisations such as Google and Wikipedia to help democratise art through digital archiving, visual optimisation and cutting-edge technologies.